Last updated: April 2026

 Toy Pairings:

-- Consider a cock sleeve (see our full guide: Cock Sleeve Guide) to enhance sensation, especially if you plan longer sessions or deeper penetration.
+- Consider a sleeve (see our full guide: Cock Sleeve Guide) to enhance sensation, especially if you plan longer sessions or deeper penetration.

 - A vibrating toy that the receiver holds or a remote controlled ring for the top partner can increase shared stimulation.